trustedci/OSCRP/OSCRP.md

     -   Concerns are often expressible using:

-        -   *Integrity*: The need to trust in an asset, e.g., if an asset becomes corrupted, then its integrity is diminished
+        -   *Integrity*: The need to trust in an Asset, e.g., if an Asset becomes corrupted, then its integrity is diminished

-        -   *Confidentiality*: The process or need to conceal all or some aspect of an asset
+        -   *Confidentiality*: The process or need to conceal all or some aspect of an Asset

-        -   *Availability*: The process or need to keep an asset accessible/operational
+        -   *Availability*: The process or need to keep an Asset accessible/operational

 -   *Consequences*: The negative effect of a realized Concern on the Project Mission.